Marketers chase trends like surfers chase waves. In an informational industry, it pays to be ahead of the curve.

 Like the best surfers, the leading marketers have developed an eye for big movements in their space.
 Instead of wasting time and energy on minor trends, they go all in for the big ones.

-Today, we’ll dive into the largest inbound marketing trends taking shape in 2017.
+Today, we’ll dive into some of the largest inbound marketing trends taking shape this year.
 Being agile in a shifting industry like marketing means you’re always positioned to move full speed ahead.
 The more opportunities you catch, the higher your revenues will be.

 1) Interactive Content